L1A1 Self-Loading Rifle: India

-The 1A (which is also known as Ishapore 1A), is the full automatic version based on the FN FAL while the 1A1 (which is also known as Ishapore 1A1), is the semi-automatic version based on the L1A1.
-They can be equipped with the 1A and 1A Long Blade bayonet, based on the L1A4 bayonet.

 Production started in 1960 after the Armament Research & Development Establishment (ARDE) evaluated several Australian, Belgian and British FAL rifles and each one was disassembled and examined.
 ARDE researchers began to make plans to make their own rifle after negotiations with FN were unsuccessful because of royalty requirements and the clause that Belgian technicians help manage the production lines.
 750 rifles were made per week.
 FN threatened a lawsuit when they learnt of the unlicensed variant.
 Then Prime Minister Jawaharlal Nehru was not made aware of it and after he had heard it, offered to settle FN's complaints by agreeing to purchase additional Belgian-made FALs, FALOs and MAG 60.20 GPMGs.

-In 1998 onward, Ishapore 1A1, 1A and 1C were gradually withdrawn from service and replaced by INSAS rifle.
-The Ishapore 1A1, A and 1C is still in use by Central Armed Police Forces, some law enforcement bodies and also used during parades by the National Cadet Corps (India).
+In 1998 onward, Ishapore 1A1, 1A and 1C were gradually withdrawn from service and replaced by the INSAS rifle.
+The Ishapore 1A1 and 1C is still in use by Central Armed Police Forces, some law enforcement bodies and also used during parades by the National Cadet Corps.
 In 2012, around 6,000 rifles were made annually in India.
-As of September 2019, around a million rifles were made.
+As of September 2019, around a million rifles had been made.

+In 2018, it was reported that the 1A1 was sold to the Kerala State Police.